 - How do I apply for admission and for financial aid?

 You can apply for admission to CSU by contacting the Enrollment Services Office at 843-863-7050 or 1-800-947-7474.
 You will then be sent an admissions packet, information on Charleston Southern University and financial aid.
 Once you have been accepted, you should complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is available each year beginning October 1.
-You will need to create or utilize your existing FSA ID/PIN, which can be created on the FAFSA website.
+You will need to create or utilize your existing FSA ID/PIN.
 The FSA ID/PIN must be created individually for both students and parents (for dependent students) and will be used each year for the FAFSA.
 Remember to add CSU to your list of colleges on the application!
 Our federal code is 003419.

 - Why should I fill out the FAFSA if I know I do not qualify for Financial Aid?

 All students receiving financial assistance from CSU must complete the federal aid application.
 The only way to be sure that you do not qualify for federal aid is to apply for it!
 You must also complete the FAFSA to receive state aid and student loans.
 If you feel your situation is unique, please notify the Enrollment Services Office to discuss it.

 - Why do I need a PIN and where do I get it?

 You will need to create or utilize your existing FSA ID/PIN.
 The FSA ID/PIN must be created individually for both students and parents (for dependent students) and will be used each year for the FAFSA.
 This number confirms your identity with the U.S. Department of Education and allows you to electronically sign your FAFSA application.
 It also allows you to go in and make changes, request a Student Aid Report (SAR) or fill out a renewal application in subsequent years.
 This number has replaced a physical signature and makes processing much quicker.

 - Once I’ve completed the FAFSA process, do I ever have to do it again?